Nevenall/foundry-starwars-d6/devlog.md

 and then we AGAIN identify terms from that reparsed expression.
 Some of this comes from sending the roll info to the client, but damn.

+## 5.5.2021, danb

+foundry 8.2 is out. can adjust things for that

+vs code allows us to create compound launch configs https://code.visualstudio.com/docs/editor/debugging#_compound-launch-configurations so we can attach to foundry and chrome.
+Get both server and client. we could also configure the foundry launch command.